chauff/cse1500-web-transcripts/Lecture-5.md

 } /* W3C proposal */
 ```

- This approach has now been deprecated and although the vendor-specific prefixed properties still work (even Firefox recognizes `-webkit-*` properties today ...), the use of such properties should be avoided.
+This approach has now been deprecated and although the vendor-specific prefixed properties still work, the use of such properties should be avoided.

+### Rendering engines have bugs too!

+Rendering engines do a lot of heavy lifting, and can also be attacked.
+[This GitHub Gist](https://gist.github.com/pwnsdx/ce64de2760996a6c432f06d612e33aea) is an example of a Safari DoS (Denial-of-service) attack; the device running Safari crashes after trying to render 3485 nested `<div>` elements!

 ## Self-check